bczsalba/tracer/README.md

        self.test = 0

 ```

+You can also optionally output traces into a file non-interactively using the `output` argument.

 Please note that these methods do **NOT** get a reference to `attr`.
 This is a quirk of properties, but you can work around it using namespace-based referencing, like above.